youngkin/hugoblog/content/post/gpioprogramming.md

 #### bcm_fsel()

 `bcm_fsel` is responsible for setting the I/O function associated for a given pin.
 There are a total of 8 functions available.
 One defines that the associated pin is to be set as an input pin meaning that it will be read from.
 Another function defines the associated pin as an output pin meaning the pin will be written to.
 The remaining 6 are referred to as "alternate functions" and are given names like "alternate function 0".
 The I/O function that is assigned for the various alternate functions is different for the various GPIO pins.
 For example, setting BCM GPIO pin 17 to alternate function 4 defines its I/O function to be SPI.
 It actually defines the pin to be a specific subset of SPI functionality called chip enable or chip select, but that is a topic for a later article.
-Recall that in `main()` above the function is being set to `BCM_GPIO_FSEL_OUTP` which defines pin 17 to be an output pin.
+Recall that in `main()` above, the function is being set to `BCM_GPIO_FSEL_OUTP` which defines `pin` to be an output pin.

 {{< gist youngkin dc45d2130865d79d989828fea35746d7 >}}